jgspires/99-Hero/README.md

 From the application's root folder, execute the following commands using the CLI of your choice:
 * npm i
 * npm run start

-* Consume the application using the software of your choice, such as Postman.
+Then, consume the application using the software of your choice, such as Postman.

 ## Considerations